AnswerDotAI/fh-deploy/droplet/README.md

 export PUBLIC_KEY=$(cat ~/.ssh/YOUR_KEY_FILE.pub)
 ```

-3. Generate the SSH key using the API endpoint and passing the public key that was just created.
+3. Generate the SSH key using this API endpoint and passing the public key that was just created.

 ```curl
 curl -X POST \